crcn/tandem-old/packages/front-end/README.md

 TOMORROW (FRI):

-- copy & paste elements
-- undo / redo
+- allow for elements to be rendered on the canvas*
 - start on quick search component (get HiFi done)
-- copy & paste elements
 - flagging shapes as components

 - history